 Tip 3: Wear supportive and appropriate footwear.
-Pick the right shoe for the terrain you will be running on.
-Make sure your shoes will be able to maneuver uneven surfaces and try picking shoes you do not mind getting a little bit dirty!
+Pick the right shoe for your foot type and for the terrain you will be running on.
+Make sure your shoes will be able to maneuver uneven surfaces!

 Tip 5: Less is more.
 A good rule of thumb is to limit increases in distance - do not exceed more than 10% each week.

-- Ontario Chiropractic Association, “A Beginner’s Guide to Outdoor Running”. https://www.chiropractic.ca/blog/outdoor-running/
+- Canadian Chiropractic Association, “A Beginner’s Guide to Outdoor Running”. https://www.chiropractic.ca/blog/outdoor-running/